nguyenphuminh/reval/tutorial.md

 ## Component lifecycle

-There are three lifecycle events in a Reval's component - `onmount` - when the component is mounted to a container, `onunmount` - when the component is unmounted from a container, and `onupdate` - when a component is updated.
+There are three lifecycle events in a Reval's component - `onmount` - when the component is mounted to a container, `onunmount` - when the component is unmounted from a container, and `onremount` - when a component is remounted to a different container.

 You can pass in handlers for each events as methods of the component's class: